pivotal/docs-tas-adapter/install.md

     NAME               FQDN       TLS SECRET                STATUS   STATUS DESCRIPTION korifi-api-proxy   API-FQDN   korifi-api-ingress-cert   valid    Valid HTTPProxy
     ```

+## <a id="assign-admin-user"></a>Assign the admin role to a user

+After you install the Cloud Foundry command-line interface (cf CLI), log in to Application Service Adapter and assign the admin role to an existing user in the Kubernetes cluster:

+1. Target the cf CLI at the API endpoint.

+    ```bash
+    cf api API-FQDN --skip-ssl-validation
+    ```

+    Where `API-FQDN` is the fully qualified domain name (FQDN) for the Application Service Adapter API.

+    >**Note:** If you configured the Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.

+1. Log in with the cf CLI.

+    ```bash
+    cf login
+    ```

+    The cf CLI detects the user authentication entries in your local Kubeconfig file and presents them for you to select one interactively.
+Select a user on your target cluster whom you want to act as an admin.

+1. Use the `cf curl` command to verify the subject name of the logged-in user.

+    ```bash
+    cf curl /whoami
+    ```

+    The output looks like the following:

+    ```
+    {"name":"my_user@example.com","kind":"User"}
+    ```

+    The value of the `name` field in the response is the subject name of the user.

+    >**Note:** The `kind` field in the output must have the value `User`.
+If it is some other value, such as `ServiceAccount`, log in to the Application Service Adapter with an account for a user in the Kubernetes cluster.

+1. Create a `tas-adapter-admin.yaml` file with a RoleBinding definition for the admin user:

+    ```yaml
+    ---
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: RoleBinding
+    metadata:
+      name: cf-admin
+      namespace: cf
+      annotations:
+        cloudfoundry.org/propagate-cf-role: "true"
+    subjects:
+    - kind: User
+      name: CF-ADMIN-USERNAME
+      apiGroup: rbac.authorization.k8s.io
+    roleRef:
+      kind: ClusterRole
+      name: korifi-controllers-admin
+      apiGroup: rbac.authorization.k8s.io
+    ```

+    Where `CF-ADMIN-USERNAME` is the user name you verify earlier.

+1. Create the admin RoleBinding in the target cluster.

+    ```bash
+    kubectl apply -f tas-adapter-admin.yaml
+    ```

    Target the API endpoint by running `cf api API-FQDN` and start deploying applications.
 To test the adapter, continue to [Getting Started](getting-started.md).